-Dr. Holly Miller serves as the Afterschool and Summer Learning Fellow in the Institute of Education Sciences at the US Department of Education.
+Dr. Holly Miller serves as a Senior Advisor for Afterschool and Summer Learning.
+Dr. Miller previously served as a Fellow in the Institute of Education Sciences at the US Department of Education.

 Dr. Miller is passionate about research-based educational policy that supports students and teachers achieving their full potential in STEM.
 Dr. Miller just completed an Albert Einstein Distinguished Educator fellowship.
 She served in the US Senate in Senator Jacky Rosen’s office, working on policy and projects that promote success in STEM education.